trpc-mcp-team/trpc-mcp-go/README.md

 func main() {
 	// ... (client setup as in previous example)
 	// Set custom logger if needed.
 Example:
-	// mcpServer := mcp.NewServer(":3000", mcp.Implementation{...}, mcp.WithServerLogger(mcp.NewZapLogger()))
+	// mcpServer := mcp.NewServer("My-Server", "1.0.0", mcp.WithServerLogger(mcp.GetDefaultLogger()))
 	// The default logger prints to stdout.
-To use zap or other loggers, inject with WithServerLogger or WithLogger. ctx := context.Background()
+To use zap or other loggers, inject with WithServerLogger or WithClientLogger. ctx := context.Background()
 	mcpClient, err := mcp.NewClient("http://localhost:3000/mcp", mcp.Implementation{
 		Name:    "MCP-Go-Client-Stream-Handler",